aekazakov/genome-depot/admin.md

 To modify a record, click on it.
 Make the changes in the edit page for the record, then press SAVE, Save and add another, or Save and continue editing to save the record.

 Records of many content types are auto-generated during genome import and do not need human intervention.
 Other content types (for example, regulons, gene annotations or strain and sample metadata records) have specialized tools for data import.
-So, only few content types are described in details in this section: configuration parameters, genomes and tags.
+So, only some content types are described in detail in this section: configuration parameters, genomes and tags.

 ## Configuration parameters (configs)